 Can you be extraordinary for a child who needs an ordinary life?
 Foster carers help families that do not have support networks to care for their children in a time of crisis, whether it be for a night, a week or longer.

 Who can become a foster carer?

 Anyone aged over 21 years or older, with secure accommodation and appropriate space in the home can apply to become a foster carer with OzChild.
 Race, gender, marital status, employment, sexuality and religion do not affect a person’s eligibility to become a foster carer.

-OzChild also provides full training and ongoing support with the aim of safely reuniting children back to their families.
-While foster care can be challenging at times, the rewards can be life-changing.
+OzChild provides full training and ongoing support with the aim of safely reuniting children back to their families.
+Foster carers receive 24/7 Case Manager and after hours support.

-In a recent carer survey, OzChild was the overall highest ranked foster care organisation providing support with measures including respect, support and communication.*
+In a recent carer survey, OzChild was ranked the highest overall foster care organisation providing support with measures including respect, support and communication.*